Protection Ritual to Stop conflict and War in Sudan

 Salt and water threshold for the home and neighbors

-Place a tiny bowl of salted water near a doorway as a quiet blessing for your household and nearby neighbours.
-Keep it small and respectful.
+Place a small bowl of salted water near a doorway as a quiet blessing for your household and nearby neighbours.
+Keep it unobtrusive.
+When finished, return the water respectfully to a plant or a safe place outdoors so the act honors the earth.

-• Pair these with the core practice weekly to keep momentum without fatigue.
+• Pair these with the main practice once a week to maintain momentum without strain.

 Ribbon knots Bind courage with compassion; focus reconciliation Burn a small end safely or bury a trimmed piece in soil